 Our HVAC technicians are adept at making recommendations that reflect what’s unique about your home, and integrating those solutions as efficiently as possible, so you can enjoy a more comfortable home, even on the hottest of days.

-Of course, it all depends on the size and complexity of your home’s layout, as well as any specific requirements you might have.
-Though costs vary, if you’re combining a new A/C system to your home’s existing forced air heating system, then costs can typically be kept below $5K.
+The cost of a new A/C system for your home largely depends on various factors such as the size and complexity of your home's layout, as well as any specific requirements you may have.
+While the cost can vary significantly, if you're planning to integrate the A/C system with your existing forced air heating system, the costs may start from $6.5k for a replacement in Portland, Or.

 The more complex the system, or the more adaptations that need to be made to your existing system (including but not limited to your duct work), the greater the investment.